Updated in 2023, after a second visit to the city.

 We also all shared some egg fried rice and veggie noodles and I was in heaven!
-I did post my meal on instagram and had a few comments about the price, however Dublin as a city is pricey so we didn’t pay anymore for this meal than a lot of others I was researching.
+I did post my meal on Instagram and I had a few comments about the price, however Dublin is a city is pricey so we didn’t pay anymore for this meal than a lot of others I was researching.
 If you visit Dublin and like Chinese then do yourself a favour and go to this restaurant!

 Hanley’s Cornish Pasties

 My local Coeliac friend Gill, @thegf_gf on Insta very conveniently visited Dublin the weekend before me and tipped me off about Coeliac safe Cornish pasties.
 They come wrapped so you know they haven’t been contaminated!
 There was a cheese and onion pasty and a Cornish pasty which I opted for.
 I ended up not eating mine for a while as my friends were leaving Dublin for their flights and I picked this up on the way to my hotel that I was staying at for work.
 This was a mistake as it went a bit soggy in the packet.